alexmdodge/grid-grind/README.md

 	<a name="game" aria-hidden="true" class="anchor"></a>
 	Game Info
 </h2>
-This game works by matching chains of color tiles.
-I'm still working out some of the finer details, but the main idea is that in each level you must accrue a certain number of points to continue on.
-If you don't obtain enough points by the time your tries are up, then you lose the game.

-Another aspect is that the order in which the blocks rotate will be different for each level
+### How to Play
+Click any of the color blocks and watch them change to the next color. **I will be implementing a visible color pattern below the game so you can see in which order the blocks change.** The idea is that you have to be careful what order you change the blocks in.
+I'll put up an example soon.

+### Objective
+The objective of this game is to obtain points by clicking the blocks and creating chains of the same color.
+If a chain is only three colors long then only 1 point is given for each block.
+As the chains get bigger, the points obtained per block get bigger and bigger.

+**At the moment there is no level or point tracking system.**

+### Moving to the Next Level
+In order to move to the next level I will eventually implement a point counter.
+If you don't obtain a certain number of points on a level with the given number of tries then you will have to start over.
+If you complete a certain number of levels successfully then you will be awarded bonus moves or extra tries.

 <h2>
 	<a name="demo" aria-hidden="true" class="anchor"></a>